Who's doing what and when in our Tamworth community

 John Oxley Probus Club Monthly Meeting

-Second Tuesday of the month.
-Commencing 10am at Tamworth Community Centre, corner of Darling and Peel streets.
+John Oxley Probus Club Monthly Meeting second Tuesday of the month.
+Commencing 10 am at Tamworth Community Centre, cnr Darling and Peel streets.
 New Members welcome.
 For more information, contact Marion Lewis 0414 635 487.

 Tamworth Combined Probus Club